EllenSt264/my-Next-Game/README.md

     - Built using Materialize

     - By default, the carousel has a swipe feature that is user friendly for all touchscreen devices, particularly mobile devices.
-Left and right arrows were implemented to ensure that the carousel was also user friendly on desktop devices that do not have touchscreen functionality
+Left and right arrows were implemented to ensure that the carousel was also user friendly on desktop devices that do not have touchscreen functionality.

-    - The carousel is present on all of the Games pages, this includes All Games, Action Games, Adventure Games, RPG Games, Strategy Games and Multiplayer Games
+    - The carousel is present on all of the Games pages, this includes All Games, Action Games, Adventure Games, RPG Games, Strategy Games and Multiplayer Games.

-    - The carousel contains three images of three diffrent games that are randomized upon refresh and/or first load of the page
+    - The carousel contains three images of three diffrent games that are randomized upon refresh and/or first load of the page.

-    - Below each image is the title and genre tags to match the game shown in the image
+    - Below each image is the title and genre tags to match the game shown in the image.

-    - Below that is a 'See Reviews' button which will direct users to the Community Reviews page and filter the results for only that game

 - Secondary Navbar

-    - Underneath the carousel is a secondary navbar containing navlinks that are appropirate for the filtering the game results below
+    - Underneath the carousel is a secondary navbar containing navlinks that are appropirate for the filtering the game results below.

     - The following navlinks are:
         - Our Favourites